If you need some wire to make an extension for your portable generator, you need to ensure to get the right kind of extension cords.

 As you can see, both generator cords and power cords look similar at first glance but different in the purpose that they are designed for.

 If you’re going for outdoor activities, use the generator cords to power up your appliances.
-If you’re going to power up the whole house, just get the power cord and plug it safely to a transfer switch.
+If you’re going to power up the whole house, just get the power cord and plug it safely into a transfer switch.